Information for Mentoring Students in Research

 3. Poster printing.
 Students may receive up to $75 toward the cost of printing a research poster.
 See this page for more info: https://research.chm.msu.edu/students-residents/chm-msu-funding-request-procedures

 4. Publication funding assistance.
 The MSU Library has entered into agreements to offer free or discounted publishing in several Open Access journals.
-See this page for more info: https://lib.msu.edu/about/collections/scholcomm/support/.
-MSU also has an institutional fellowship with BMJ Case Reports for publication for free: https://lib.msu.edu/medicalwriting_publishing/
+See this page for more info: https://lib.msu.edu/about/collections/scholcomm/support/

 5. MSU Librarian.
 The MSU-CHM librarian is Iris Kovar-Gough and she can support you in various ways, including help with literature searching and use of library resources.
 See here for more info: https://libguides.lib.msu.edu/prf.php?account_id=26294